-With a brand new decade on the horizon, we feel confident in saying that at least a glass or two of wine is going to be consumed.
+We feel confident in saying that at least a glass or two of wine is going to be consumed as we continue on through 2020.
 Granted, it’s hard to imagine that boxed wine is ever going to replace the classy appearance of a fancily shaped glass bottle as a gift, but when it comes to casual consumption, there are plenty of reasons the best boxed wines should be on your radar.

 So, why is boxed wine better?
 For starters, when you uncork a bottle of wine, you have around a week until it spoils.
 Compare this with wine in a box, which comes stored in a vacuum-sealed bag, and you will find that boxed wine can last between four to six weeks.
 Boxed wine also has an advantage when you think about how you store your wine in the fridge or cabinet.
 Bottles have certain restrictions and stack a lot less easily than boxes.

 Another huge factor in favor of boxed wine is the environmental impact.
 It’s easy to assume that glass is the answer.
 But, once you add into the equation the cork, the bottle’s seal, the cardboard boxes for packaging and the emissions caused by shipping heavy bottles around the world, it’s not quite as straightforward as you may have once assumed.
 Boxed wine is easier to ship, comes in recyclable packaging and is generally sold in larger quantities, meaning there are fewer containers involved in the consumption process.